-Reina cast her eyes over Noct's friends, taking a step back from Ardyn.
-He had already said he meant to let them live.
-It would only be her and they would be free.
+Reina took a step back from Ardyn.
+He had already said he meant to let the others live.
+Once she was dead, they would be free.
+And so would she.

 Ardyn's blade swung.
 Reina's naginata clattered against the metal floor.
 Time stopped.

 The ring did fit.

 Fire spread, like molten steel in her veins.
 With a cry she fell to her knees, not even feeling the pain of bone against metal when everything else was ablaze.

 Thankfully, that initial burst was all she felt, as if the kings only wanted her on her knees before them.
 And she was before them.
 When she found the strength to lift her head and look, they glowed around her—armored suits of blue fire, just like Noct's magic.

 :So you have come to bear the ring, Reina Lucis Caelum.:

 The words rang out, a terrible booming sound more in her head than her ears, making her teeth ache.

 :But our power is not for you.
 Though you are of royal blood, you were meant to bear your burden without our aid.: